dentremor/Software-Defined-Infrastrucure/doku.md

 ##### Why is LDAP replication important?

-The risk of a failure will be minimized and the traffic load will be reduced.
+The risk of a failure will be minimized, and the traffic load will be reduced.

 #### Bibliography